 We will use and disclose your protected health information to provide, coordinate, or manage your health care and any related services.
 This includes the coordination or management of your health care with a third party.
 For example, your protected health information may be provided to a health care provider to whom you have been referred to ensure the necessary information is accessible to diagnose or treat you.

-Your protected health information may be used to bill or obtain payment for your health care services.
+Your protected health information may be used to bill or obtain payment for your health care products or services.
 This may include certain activities that your health insurance plan may undertake before it approves or pays for your services, such as: making a determination of eligibility or coverage for insurance benefits and reviewing services provided to you for medical necessity.

 HEALTH CARE OPERATIONS: